 The town of Amboise is located just off the banks of the Loire River and is most famous for its castle and being the once home of the French royal court.
 Amboise is yet another quaint, half-timbered town with a small center of shops, cafés, and a whole lot of places to get your daily sugar rush.

 Château d’Amboise towers over the surrounding town and has for over a thousand years.
 Here you can take a guided tour of the castle and its manicured gardens and visit Chapelle Saint-Hubert, the small chapel housing the grave of Leonardo da Vinci.
+Click here to buy a skip the line ticket to avoid long lines.

 Click here to compare prices on hotels in Amboise.